The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

-This can be studied in CC DIS production as shown in Fig.~\ref{fig_fcnc_top_Higgs_couplings} (left), where singly produced top anti-quarks could decay via such couplings into a light up-type anti-quark and a Higgs boson decaying into a bottom quark-antiquark pair, $e^-p \to \nu_e \bar{t} \to \nu_e H \bar{q} \to \nu_e b \bar{b} \bar{q}$~\cite{Sun:2016kek}.
-Another signal involves the FCNC $tqH$ coupling in the production vertex, i.e.\ a light quark from the proton interacts via t-channel top quark exchange with a $W$ boson radiated from the initial electron producing a $b$ quark and a Higgs boson decaying into a bottom quark-antiquark pair, $e^-p \to \nu_e H b \to \nu_e b \bar{b} b$~\cite{Sun:2016kek}.
-This channel is similar in sensitivity to the previous one due to the clean experimental environment when requiring three identified $b$-jets.
-Largest backgrounds are given by $Z \to b \bar{b}$, SM $H \to b \bar{b}$, and single top quark production with hadronic top quark decays.
-A $5\,\%$ systematic uncertainty for the background yields is added.
-Furthermore, the analysis assumes parameterised resolutions for electrons, photons, muons, jets and unclustered energy using typical parameters taken from the ATLAS experiment.
-Furthermore, a $b$-tag rate of 60\,\%, a $c$-jet fake rate of 10\%, and a light-jet fake rate of 1\% is assumed.
-The selection is optimised for the different signal contributions separately.
-Fig.~\ref{fig_fcnc_top_Higgs_couplings} (right), shows the expected upper limit on the branching ratio $\text{Br}(t \to Hu)$ with $1\sigma$, $2\sigma$, $3\sigma$, and $5\sigma$ C.L. as a function of the integrated luminosity for the $e^-p \to \nu_e \bar{t} \to \nu_e H \bar{q} \to \nu_e b \bar{b}$ signal process.
-For an integrated luminosity of $1\,\text{ab}^{-1}$, upper limits of $\text{Br}(t \to Hu) < 0.15 \cdot 10^{-3}$ are expected at the $2\sigma$ C.L.
+can be performed in CC DIS production as shown in Fig.~\ref{fig_fcnc_top_Higgs_couplings} (left).
+Here, singly produced top anti-quarks could decay via such couplings into a light up-type anti-quark and a Higgs boson which further decays into a bottom quark-antiquark pair, $e^-p \to \nu_e \bar{t} \to \nu_e H \bar{q} \to \nu_e b \bar{b} \bar{q}$~\cite{Sun:2016kek}.
+Another signal process is given by the appearance of the FCNC $tqH$ coupling in the production vertex, involving a light quark from the proton interacting via t-channel top quark exchange with a $W$ boson, which is radiated from the initial electron, and produces a $b$ quark and a Higgs boson decaying into a bottom quark-antiquark pair, $e^-p \to \nu_e H b \to \nu_e b \bar{b} b$~\cite{Sun:2016kek}.
+This channel has a similar sensitivity as the previous one because of the clean experimental environment that can be achieved by requiring three jets to be identified as $b$-jets.
+The most important backgrounds are expected to be $Z \to b \bar{b}$, SM $H \to b \bar{b}$, and single top quark production where the top quark decays hadronically.
+In order to account for the limited accuracy of the background yield calculations, $5\,\%$ of systematic uncertainty is added.
+In this analysis, parameterisations for the resolutions of electrons, photons, muons, jets and unclustered energy are applied utilizing typical parameter values as measured at the ATLAS experiment.
+Furthermore, it is assumed that the $b$-tag rate is 60\,\%, the $c$-jet fake rate is 10\%, and the light-jet fake rate is 1\%.
+For the different signal contributions, separate selections are established and optimised.
+As a result, the expected upper limits on the branching ratio $\text{Br}(t \to Hu)$ with $1\sigma$, $2\sigma$, $3\sigma$, and $5\sigma$ C.L. are presented in Fig.~\ref{fig_fcnc_top_Higgs_couplings} (right), as a function of the integrated luminosity.
+The signal process $e^-p \to \nu_e \bar{t} \to \nu_e H \bar{q} \to \nu_e b \bar{b}$ is presented.
+Upper limits of $\text{Br}(t \to Hu) < 1.5 \cdot 10^{-3}$ are expected at the $2\sigma$ C.L. for an integrated luminosity of $1\,\text{ab}^{-1}$.